 - a feeling of a strained muscle in the back or chest

 The duration of a silent heart attack can vary.
-If symptoms do present, a person should seek medical attention immediately.
+If a person experiences symptoms, they should seek medical attention immediately.

 An individual who suspects they have symptoms of a heart attack

-In some cases, a portion of plaque can break free, which causes the formation of a blood clot.
+In some cases, a portion of plaque can break free and form a blood clot.
 If the clot grows, it can cause a blockage that prevents blood from reaching the heart.

-Since a person will likely not notice or associate symptoms with a silent heart attack, they often receive a diagnosis after the heart attack has occurred.
+Since a person will likely not notice symptoms or associate them with a silent heart attack, they may receive a diagnosis after the heart attack has occurred.
 A doctor may not diagnose a silent heart attack until they check for other conditions.

 - echocardiogram